John McCain 2008 presidential campaign: Debates and final stretch

 After Obama declined McCain's suspension suggestion, McCain went ahead with the debate on September 26 as scheduled in Oxford, Mississippi, and as moderated by Jim Lehrer.
 On October 1, McCain voted in favor of a revised $700 billion rescue plan.
 Another debate was held on October 7; like the first one, polls afterward suggested that Obama had won it.
 A final presidential debate occurred on October 15.
 During and after it, McCain compared Obama's proposed policies to socialism, specifically making reference to the term "redistributionist", and often invoked Joe the Plumber as a symbol of American small business dreams that would be thwarted by an Obama presidency.
 McCain barred using the Jeremiah Wright controversy in ads against Obama, but the campaign did frequently criticize Obama regarding his purported relationship with Bill Ayers.

 On October 10, 2008, a female McCain supporter at a rally in Minnesota said she did not trust Barack Obama because "he's an Arab."
 McCain's rallies had become increasingly vitriolic, with hecklers denigrating Obama and with rallygoers displaying a growing anti-Arab, anti-Muslim, and anti-African-American sentiment.
 McCain replied to the woman, "No ma'am.
 He's a decent family man, citizen, that I just happen to have disagreements with on fundamental issues."
-McCain's response was considered one of the finer moments of the campaign and was still being viewed several years later as marker for civility in American politics.
+McCain's response was considered one of the finer moments of the campaign and was still being viewed several years later as a marker for civility in American politics.
 However, several commentators criticised McCain for not challenging the supporter's anti-Arab racism: in a blog post Campbell Brown praised McCain for "setting the record straight", but asked: "So what if Obama was Arab or Muslim?
 So what if John McCain was Arab or Muslim?...
 Whenever this gets raised, the implication is that there is something wrong with being an Arab-American or a Muslim".
 Academic Juan Cole stated: "McCain should have said, 'there would be nothing wrong with being an Arab, but Obama is not.'
 The way he put it strongly implied that he had a low opinion of Arabs".
 Afghan-American novelist Khaled Hosseini wrote that "simply calling Obama 'a decent person' is not enough", whilst US-resident Jordanian journalist Salameh Nematt said: "Instead of rejecting the notion that being an Arab is a pejorative term, the Arizona senator, by denying that Obama is an Arab, succeeded in insulting millions of Arabs and Arab-Americans".
 Lebanese-American political scientist As'ad AbuKhalil suggested that McCain "clearly implied that an Arab can't be a decent family man".

 Down the stretch, McCain was outspent by Obama by a four-to-one margin.